 NRL had previously developed crystal video technologies deployed on submarines to intercept and analyze Soviet radar sites.
-Passing time as he was stuck in a Pennsylvania snowstorm in March 1958, Reid D. Mayo, an NRL engineer, came up with the idea of mounting a solid state version of the periscope-mounted radar detector in a Vanguard-like satellite.
+Passing time as he was stuck in a Pennsylvania snowstorm in March 1958, Reid D. Mayo, an NRL engineer, came up with the idea of mounting a solid state version of the periscope-mounted radar detector in a Vanguardlike satellite.
 Returning to Washington, he proposed the idea to Howard Lorenzen, chief of the NRL electronic countermeasures branch.
 The lab began developing the project for the Director of Naval Intelligence.
 (McDonald and Moreno, 2005)

 When President Eisenhower established the National Aeronautics and Space Administration on 1 October 1958, most NRL technicians working on Vanguard transferred to what is today's Goddard Space Flight Center.
 However, Robert Morris Page, NRL's Director of Research, believed the Navy still needed a space engineering capability.
-Some Vanguard technicians remained with NRL, forming the Satellite Technologies Branch, which evolved into today's Naval Center for Space Technology. (van Keuren, 1987)

-President Eisenhower approved Mayo's program, by then designated "Tattletale," on 24 August 1959.
+Some Vanguard technicians remained with NRL, forming the Satellite Technologies Branch, which evolved into today's Naval Center for Space Technology. (van Keuren, 1987) President Eisenhower approved Mayo's program, by then designated "Tattletale," on 24 August 1959.
 Grab ("Galactic Radiation and Background," a name referring to the satellite's cover as a research project measuring radiation in space) was equipped with both scientific instruments and a receiver that detected pulsed-radar signals emitted from Soviet air defense systems.

+The Air Force launched Grab 1 on a Thor Able Star vehicle on 22 June 1960, becoming the world's first successful reconnaissance satellite.
 Launched into a 600 mile high, 63.4 degree inclination orbit, Grab passed over the entire territory of the Soviet Union.
 As the satellite detected signals from air defense radars, it transmitted a corresponding signal to a ground control "hut" that was within line of sight of the satellite, but in friendly territory.
 The signals were recorded on tapes, which were sent back to NRL, and ultimately, the National Security Agency and the Air Force Strategic Air Command for analysis.
-The recorded data revealed the location and capabilities of each Soviet radar installation, which were for planning missions to penetrate Soviet airspace in wartime.
+The recorded data revealed the location and capabilities of each Soviet radar installation and was used for planning missions to penetrate Soviet airspace in wartime.

-The Air Force launched Grab 1 on a Thor Able Star vehicle on 22 June 1960, becoming the world's first successful reconnaissance satellite.
-The program ended with two successful missions and three failures.
+The Grab program ended with two successful missions and three failures.
 NRL went on to develop Poppy, a larger, more capable satellite, first launched on a Thor Agena-D vehicle on 13 December 1962.
 A total of seven Poppy missions were launched, the last one reaching orbit on 14 December 1971.
 Grab remained secret to the public until 1998, when its existence was declassified as part of the commemoration of NRL's 75th anniversary.
 Poppy was declassified in 2004.
 Both systems proved essential in tracking Soviet air defense radar capabilities.